vippsas/vipps-partner-api/vipps-partner-api.md

 ## Future plans for this API

-Changes to a sale unit currently requires BankID login to [portal.vipps.no](https://portal.vipps.no), but a partner should be able to make changes to the sale units connected to the partner.
+Changes to a sales unit currently requires BankID login to [portal.vipps.no](https://portal.vipps.no), but a partner should be able to make changes to the sales units connected to the partner.

 Some candidates: